census-instrumentation/opencensus-website/content/integrations/sql/go_sql.md

 	// set up the prometheus exporter
 	prometheusExporter, err := prometheus.NewExporter(prometheus.Options{})
 	if err == nil {
-		// On success, register it as a metrics exporter view.RegisterExporter(prometheusExporter)
-		view.SetReportingPeriod(5 * time.Second)
 		// provide /metrics endpoint for Prometheus to scrape from. mux.Handle("/metrics", prometheusExporter)
 	}